HDInnovations/UNIT3D-Community-Edition/README.md

 7. Secure Nginx with Let's Encrypt

     https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04
+8. Configure and start supervision to handle job processing

+    `nano /etc/supervisor/conf.d/unit3d.conf`

+    Example:

+    ```
+    [program:unit3d-queue]
+    process_name=%(program_name)s_%(process_num)02d
+    command=php /var/www/html/artisan queue:work --sleep=3 --tries=3
+    autostart=true
+    autorestart=true
+    user=www-data
+    numprocs=2
+    ```

+    Note: Change the command path to that of your particular app.
+User you will probably want to change to something like your web server be it apache or www-data.
+All of these things are up to you.
+Once this is done, save and close!

+    Next lets load new config and start the process.

+    Run: `supervisorctl reread` and `supervisorctl update`

+    Make sure there running and all is good!

+    Run: `supervisorctl`

+    If you see something like following your good to go!
+    ```
+    unit3d-queue:unit3d-queue_00     RUNNING   pid 7946, uptime 0:00:12
+    unit3d-queue:unit3d-queue_01     RUNNING   pid 7945, uptime 0:00:12
+    ```

 Main:
 1. First grab the source-code and upload it to your web server.
 (If you have Git on your web server installed then clone it directly on your web server.)